sbyebss/OT_report/readme.md

 ## For optimal transport course report

+There are some notes for writing the reports:

 -why do we take experimens mainly on k^2=0.04?

 -add the ICNN structure png and resnet png